 Klova’s rewards program passes the squint test with flying colors.

 The text is large, the design is minima, and it gets the point across.
 You clearly know that every dollar you spend will earn you a point, and 20 of those points will get you a dollar off.
 There is no confusion here.
-The top section of PK’s program goes to show that with a loyalty explainer page sometimes less is more.
-The rest of their explainer page is really good too.
-I would recommend checking out the full explainer page for some inspiration.
+This section of Klova’s program goes to show that less is more with an explainer page.

 3. Have a Clear Call to Action

 Your explainer page should be catering to two types of people.
 Those who are members and want to learn more.
-But also to those who are evaluating whether to enroll in your program.
+But also to those who are evaluating if they want to enroll in your program or not.
 Since your explainer page will be acting as a sales pitch you will want to make sure you end it off right.

 This means that you should finish your explainer page with a very clear CTA.
 The CTA should instruct people to enroll in your program.
 Even if your page does an amazing job showcasing your program, you still might lose a potential member if they are not sure how to sign up.
 Make it blatantly obvious that you want someone to sign up, and show them how.

 4. Make your Explainer Page Easy to Find

 You need to think of your explainer page as advertising for your loyalty program.
 You do not want to bury it on your site where no one will find it.
-Like I said before your explainer page will help people make a decision as to whether they will join your program.
-Please make it easy to find.
+Your explainer page will help people make a decision as to whether they will join your program.

-In order to have your explainer page found I recommend two things.
+Two strategies can be used to make your program easy to find.
 The first is to have it immediately visible upon landing on your site.
 This can be done by including it in your menu or some kind of banner, like Esther & Co.